behind some red flowers is a golden statue Deity figure at Temple in the Sea in Trinidad

 Essential Guide to Trinidad and Tobago

-DISCLOSURE: I may link to relevant products, companies or helpful info which may be affiliate links, meaning I may earn a small commission.
-As an Amazon Associate & other affiliates, I earn from qualifying purchases at no extra charge to you.
+DISCLOSURE: If I link to relevant products or helpful info it may be an affiliate link, meaning I may earn a small commission.
+As an Amazon Associate & other affiliate, I earn from qualifying purchases at no extra charge to you.
 The views & opinions are my own.
 Please see the disclaimer and privacy policy.

-Last Updated on February 28, 2024
+Last Updated on October 12, 2024

 Trinidad & Tobago Guide